 In 1962, Professor George Bass and his Institute of Nautical Archaeology designed the Castle’s Museum of Underwater Archeology.
 It’s one of the world’s most distinguished underwater archaeology museums.

-The Museum has hundreds of remarkable artifacts recovered from shipwrecks on Turkey’s southern shores.
+The Museum has remarkable artifacts recovered from shipwrecks on Turkey’s southern shores.
 The items recovered include “goods from shipwrecks spread over 32 centuries – from the 16th century BC to the 16th century AD.
 Cargo amphorae, gold jewelry, ships’ tools and equipment, and two of the ships themselves are on display.”

 One entire exhibition is devoted to the tomb of a Carian princess.
 In 1989 archeologists discovered a burial chamber with an intact sarcophagus containing the remains of a human female surrounded by gold jewelry.
 Experts believe the well-preserved skeleton is Ada, the last Hecatomnid ruler of Caria.